tolentinoel/tolentinoel/README.md

 - 🔭 I’m currently working on ...

-- 🌱 I’m currently pursuing to attain a deeper knowledge about webpage responsiveness & accessibility.
+- 🌱 I’m currently pursuing attaining a deeper knowledge about webpage responsiveness & accessibility.

 - 📫 How to reach me: